lamdu/lamdu.github.io/blog-in-progress/Editor-Affects-Language-Design.markdown

 ### IDEs helping after the fact

-IDEs certainly help editing C and its offspring languages ([C++](https://en.wikipedia.org/wiki/C%2B%2B), [C#](https://en.wikipedia.org/wiki/C_Sharp_\(programming_language\)), [Java](https://en.wikipedia.org/wiki/Java_\(programming_language\)), [JavaScript](https://en.wikipedia.org/wiki/JavaScript),
+IDEs certainly help editing C and other languages deriving from it ([C++](https://en.wikipedia.org/wiki/C%2B%2B), [C#](https://en.wikipedia.org/wiki/C_Sharp_\(programming_language\)), [Java](https://en.wikipedia.org/wiki/Java_\(programming_language\)), [JavaScript](https://en.wikipedia.org/wiki/JavaScript), and more).
-and more).

-Some editors display popups when hovering on function calls to show the function's documentation.
+Some editors display popups when hovering over function calls to show the function's documentation.
-That's certainly useful, but the Smalltalk reading experience is still superior, as one can simply glance with their eyes instead of moving the mouse and reading what pops up.
+That's certainly useful, but the Smalltalk reading experience is still superior, as one can simply glance with their eyes instead of moving the mouse pointer and reading what pops up.
 This also makes for an easier pair/group programming experience, as programmers not holding the mouse still get the relevant info.